oleonort/angular-samole-project/README.md

-## angular-test-project
+## angular-sample-project

-This is AngularJS 1.X test project
+This is AngularJS 1.X sample project

 ## To start